telerik/blazor-docs/_contentTemplates/upload/notes.md

 #server-security-note

->warning File upload controllers can create application vulnerabilities.
+>warning File upload and remove controllers can create application vulnerabilities.
 Learn about all possible security risks and how to avoid them.
-Do not trust any part of the upload request and implement server-side validation.
+Do not trust any part of the upload or remove request and implement server-side validation.
 >
 * [ASP.NET Core Secuirty Considerations](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/file-uploads?view=aspnetcore-6.0#security-considerations)
 * [File Upload Security Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html)